-To support the health and safety of our student athletes, the GCDS athletics department has a certified athletic trainer (ATC) on staff.
+To support the health and safety of our student athletes, the GCDS athletics department has two certified athletic trainer (ATC) on staff.

 Athletic Trainers are health care professionals who collaborate with physicians to provide:

 Patrick Curry, Country Day’s head athletic trainer, specializes in the prevention, assessment, treatment, and rehabilitation of injuries and illnesses to student athletes.

 Prior to joining the GCDS athletics department, Mr. Curry ran the University of Georgia Athletic Association’s concussion program.
 He holds a BS in athletic training from the University of Connecticut and a master's degree in kinesiology from the University of Georgia.
 His research in the field of sports medicine has focused on concussions, as well as on heat and hydration.